Skip to content

 This is a model response to a Writing Task 2 topic from High Scorer’s Choice IELTS Practice Tests book series (reprinted with permission).
 This answer is close to IELTS Band 9.

-Set 4 Academic book, Practice Test 19
+Set 4 General Training book, Practice Test 19

 Writing Task 2